jdpintoGA/project-4/README.md

  **The Relationships**

- User id -----> Appointments User
+ User ID -----> Appointments User
     (one to many)

-Appointments services ------> Services id
+Appointments services ------> Services ID
                   (many to many)

- Categories id  -----> Services category
+ Categories ID  -----> Services category
                (one to many)

 As the data for our project was provided for us on a spreadsheet, by the healthcare provider, we didn’t need to use an external API, but instead created our own fixture.json file using the data provided on the original spreadsheet and used this information to populate our services model, which was in turn stored in a PostgreSQL database.